An amputation is the surgical removal of part of the body, such as an arm or leg.

 For example, you may need a wheelchair ramp or a stairlift.
 If these types of modifications are needed, the issue can be referred to your local social care and support services.
-Find out more about walking aids, wheelchairs and scooters and assessing your care and support needs.
+Find out more about walking aids, wheelchairs and mobility scooters and assessing your care and support needs.

-It can take several months before you're fitted with a prosthetic limb (if you're suitable for a prosthesis), so you may be given a wheelchair to help you get around if you've had an amputation of a lower limb.
+You may be given a wheelchair to help you get around if you've had an amputation of a lower limb.

 You'll probably need to attend a follow-up appointment a few weeks after you leave hospital, to discuss how you're coping at home and whether you need additional help, support or equipment.

 At your appointment, you may also be given details of your nearest amputee support group, made up of both healthcare professionals and people living with an amputation.

 After an amputation, you may be able to have a prosthetic limb fitted.

 Prosthetic limbs are not suitable for everyone who's had an amputation because an extensive course of physiotherapy and rehabilitation is required.

 Adjusting to life with a prosthetic limb takes a considerable amount of energy because you have to compensate for the loss of muscle and bone in the amputated limb.

 This is why frail people or those with a serious health condition, such as heart disease, may not be suitable for a prosthetic limb.

 If you're able to have a prosthetic limb, the type of limb that's recommended for you will depend on: